JaredTMurray/plotlydiploy/README.md

 Focuses, the following deliverables:

 ###	Deliverable 1: Create a Horizontal Bar Chart
-  From the javascript file [chart.js](https://github.com/JaredTMurray/plotlydiploy/blob/main/chart.js).I created the horizonial bar chart by storing the vaules of X and y from the vaulable OTU labels and .
+  From the javascript file [chart.js](https://github.com/JaredTMurray/plotlydiploy/blob/main/chart.js).I created the horizonial bar chart by storing the vaules of X and y from the vaulable OTU labels.
 Varibale barData holds the sample array vaules from names values.
 Varibles y-value, xValue and textlabel holds the vaule for otu_ids, otu_labels, and sample_values that were used to plot the bar chart.
 I sort the values by n descending order.
-To create the layout for the bar chart that includes a title.
-I used var barLayout = {
+To create the layout for the bar chart that includes a title, I used var barLayout = {
       title: "Top 10 Bacteria Cultures Found",
       x: xValue, y: yValue, margin: { l: 100, r: 100, t: 100, b: 100}.
 To plot the data with the layout, I used
     Plotly.newPlot("bar", barData, barLayout);   See images below to view bar chart.